equinor/everest-tutorials/docs/source/well_order/well_order.rst

    Drilling order in batch 0 is the chosen initial drilling order.

 .. note::
-   Depending on the choice of ``speculative`` option in ``optimization`` section, the calculations for current best solution and for the gradient might be split in multiple batches.
+   Depending on the choice of ``speculative`` option in ``optimization`` section, the calculations for current best solution and for the gradient might be split in multiple batches, see `Everest documentation <https://everest.readthedocs.io/en/latest/config_reference.html#>`_.

 The :ref:`figure_objectives_wo` shows average objective function at the iterations of the optimization experiment (average NPV over all geological realizations).
-The increase in objective function value of 2.77e+08 was achieved by changing a drilling order from the initial guess.
+The increase in objective function value of $6.24e+07 was achieved by changing a drilling order from the initial guess.

 .. _figure_objectives_wo:
 .. figure:: images/optimization/wo_objectives.svg